 "So when my daughter and I wandered across the pop up library this weekend, we were both already carrying library books with us.
 Still, we couldn't resist spending some time browsing the stacks.
 The shelves and benches were quirky and welcoming, and the librarians who assisted us were knowledgeable, friendly and funny.
 My kid and I each walked away with three more books, which was really impractical but such fun...

 "It all felt really Seattley, in the best way.
 I wanted to send praise for the smart folks who came up with this idea.
 I hope the library will pop up at Bumbershoots again in the future."

 I can guarantee you that we will continue to look for even more ways to connect with the community this year.

-We are working to implement the Library levy that voters passed in 2012 to increase open hours, add more books and materials in print and electronic formats, upgrade our computers and online services and enhance our building maintenance.
+In 2015, we embark on the third year of implementing the seven-year levy that voters approved in 2012 to increase open hours, add more books and materials, upgrade our computers and online services and enhance our building maintenance.

+We're looking forward to a wonderful year.
 I'll see you at the Library.